AAdibnia/Building-Agentic-RAG-with-Llamaindex/README.md

 # Building-Agentic-RAG-with-Llamaindex

-# Building Agentic RAG with LlamaIndex - Course Notebooks

 This repository contains Jupyter notebooks and completed assignments from the DeepLearning.AI course, "**Building Agentic RAG with LlamaIndex**."
 This specialized course focuses on the cutting-edge intersection of Retrieval Augmented Generation (RAG) and AI agents, demonstrating how to build sophisticated, intelligent systems that can dynamically interact with and reason over diverse knowledge bases.

-## Course Overview:

-This DeepLearning.AI short course, taught by **Jerry Liu (CEO of LlamaIndex)**, delves into advanced RAG patterns beyond simple retrieval.
-It explores the principles of agentic behavior within RAG workflows, enabling LLMs to make decisions about how to query and synthesize information from multiple sources.

 ## Skills Demonstrated & Key Learnings: